-Suppose these chain frameworks are set up for two related notations.
-What exactly are the relationships between their different stages, if we agree to approach this solution with maximal automation as the main objective?
+Consider a similar set up with two related notations.
+What exactly the relationships between different entities and actions in this megamodel will be, if we agree to approach this solution with maximal automation as the key objective?

-Here we see that a notation evolution step $\Delta$ consists of the following coupled components:
+Here we see that a notation evolution step Δ consists of the following coupled components:

-- $\sigma$ , a bidirectional notation transformation that changes the notation itself; - $\delta$ , a convergence relationship that can transform the notation grammars; - $\gamma$ , a bidirectional grammar adaptation that prepares a beautified readable version of N'. - $\mu$ , an unidirectional coupled grammar mutation that migrates the grammarbase according to notation changes; - possibly $\mu'$ , an unidirectional coupled grammar mutation that migrates the grammarbase according to the inverse of the intended notation changes;
+- σ , a bidirectional notation transformation that changes the notation itself; - δ , a convergence relationship that can transform the notation grammars; - γ , a bidirectional grammar adaptation that prepares a beautified readable version of N'. - μ , an unidirectional coupled grammar mutation that migrates the grammarbase according to notation changes; - possibly μ' , an unidirectional coupled grammar mutation that migrates the grammarbase according to the inverse of the intended notation changes;